awsdocs/aws-codebuild-user-guide/doc_source/sample-private-registry.md

     For more information, see [What is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/)

 1. When you create an AWS CodeBuild project in the console, CodeBuild attaches the required permission for you\.
 If you use an AWS KMS key other than `DefaultEncryptionKey`, you must add it to the service role\.
-For more information, see [Modifying a role \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html#roles-managingrole-editing-console) in the *AWS Identity and Management User Guide*\.
+For more information, see [Modifying a role \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html#roles-managingrole-editing-console) in the *IAM User Guide*\.

     For your service role to work with Secrets Manager, it must have, at a minimum, the `secretsmanager:GetSecretValue` permission\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/private-registry-sample-iam.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)